March 10, 2023

 It goes way back to the time of Countess Jacoba van Beieren or Jacqueline de Bavière to the French, who was the Duchess of Bavaria-Straubing, Countess of Holland and Zeeland and Countess of Hainaut from 1417 to 1433.
 Keukenhof was the source of herbs for her kitchen and as a result, the source of the name “Keuken-Hof” or “Kitchen Garden.”

 After his retirement of the Dutch East India Company in 1627, Captain Adriaen Maertensz Block moved into Keukenhof Castle, which he built while on active duty for the Netherlands.
 Later in 1857, Jan David Zocher and his son Louis Paul Zocher, (designers of the Vondelpark) were assigned the task of designing the park around the castle.
 That park, in English landscape style, still forms the basis of the Keukenhof we know and love today.

 Each fall, the gardeners plant the bulbs by hand, in a unique design.
 Planting takes about three months, and the bulbs are selected to bloom throughout the eight-week opening period.
-In addition to the tulip gardens, Keukenhof is also home to an English landscape garden, a Japanese landscape garden, a spring meadow, a natural garden, a historic garden, a garden maze, and seven inspiration gardens that are uniquely planted each year.
+In addition to the tulip gardens, Keukenhof is also home to an English landscape garden, a Japanese landscape garden, a spring meadow, a natural garden, a historic garden, a garden maze, and several inspiration gardens that are uniquely planted each year.

 Some facts about Keukenhof for you to enjoy!